nerdfiles/reacting/src/interface.norms/WebListing/readme.md

-*architecture* is described metaphorically is that to which it induces abstractness, albeit both inviting through conduiticity or modularity. is a design pattern relayed through the metaphor of a "commander" superior to that of a "drawer"
+*architecture* is described metaphorically is that to which it induces abstractness, albeit both inviting through conduiticity or modularity. is a design pattern relayed through the metaphor of a "commander" superior to that of a "drawer"?

 ```coffeecript
 drawer = (() ->